zik-uralov/daily-jokes/joke_history.md

 - 2025-11-29 12:19:59: If Bill Gates had a dime for every time Windows crashed ...
 Oh wait, he does. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-11-29 12:40:01: What did the pirate say on his 80th birthday?
 Aye Matey! (source: https://icanhazdadjoke.com/)
 - 2025-11-29 13:00:03: Schrödinger's cat walks into a bar and doesn't. (source: https://v2.jokeapi.dev/joke/Any?type=single)
+- 2025-11-29 13:20:05: Have a great weekend!
+I hope your code behaves the same on Monday as it did on Friday. (source: https://v2.jokeapi.dev/joke/Any?type=single)